apache/nutch/src/plugin/protocol-selenium/README.md

 ## Part 3: Common Pitfalls

-* Be sure your browser version and selenium version are compatible
+* Be sure your browser version and selenium version are compatible (See list in 'Tested configurations' section below)
 * Be sure to start the Xvfb window then start selenium (not a necessary step for PhantomJS)
 * Disconnecting and reconnect nodes after a hub config change has proven useful in our tests.
 * Be sure that each browser session deallocates its webdriver resource independently of any other tests running on other broswers (check out driver.quit() and driver.close()).

+### Tested configurations

+* Firefox 31.4.0 and Selenium 2.48.2
+* PhantomJS 2.1.1 and Selenium 2.48.2
+* PhantomJS 2.1.1 and Selenium 2.53.0